Kalmar99/PG6301-webdev-exam/readme.md

 - Passport for authentication

 ### Structure
- src
+Its 3 main folders: src, public and tests. source code for the app is in src, static files in public and tests in test **folder tree:**
  - public
     - static files like index.html etc
+ - src
-  - Client
+    - client
-      - Source code for front-end
+       - jsx files for react front-end
-  - Server
+    - server
        - db
           - 'Fake' database code.
 Stores data in memory and retrieves data.
        - routes
           - All the api endpoints
+       - app.js
-      - app.js and server.js
+       - server.js
  - tests
      - client
         - tests for the front-end
      - server
         - tests for the backend
+     - jest-setup.js
-     - jest-setup.js and my-test-utils.js
+     - my-test-utils.js

 #### Usage
 `yarn install` - Install dependencies\